mattflipsbits/DuinoDays/README.md

 and hands-on engineering.
 Parts 1 and 2 take place in Tinkercad, a free web-based simulator by Autodesk, while Part 3 uses physical hardware.
 Each "day" introduces a small number of concepts which are then paired up with hands-on activities.
-Activities in Tinkercad have been organized into a Tinkercad Class, a link to which can be found in [Day 0](*TODO: INSERT LINK*).
+Activities in Tinkercad have been organized into a Tinkercad Class, a link to which can be found in [Day 0](https://github.com/mattflipsbits/DuinoDays/blob/main/Day0/Day0.md).

 ## Part 1: Programming Fundamentals in Tinkercad
 In this section, you will learn the fundamentals of programming using Arduino's dialect of the C++ programming language.
 You will learn how Arduino programs are structured, program syntax, terminal input and output, control structures, iteration and repetition, and basic program design.
+You will also familiarize yourself with Arduino's official language reference documentation.

 *NOTE:* While many concepts in this section will also apply to general-purpose C++ programming,